colorfulsing/vm_host/README.md

 ### Kernel with ACS patch

-We need a kernel with ACS patch applied in order to isolate PCIe devices into it's own IOMMU group and be able to passthrough these devices into the VM, like a graphics card and a PCIe to USB extender to setup a gaming VM.
+We need a kernel with ACS patch applied in order to isolate PCI devices into it's own IOMMU group and be able to passthrough these devices into the VM, like a graphics card and a PCI to USB extender to setup a gaming VM.

 There are several ways to acquire a kernel with ACS patch, but these ones that I found useful are: